cdxvy30/cdxvy30/README.md

 ### ⚡ More about me

-- I don't have any educational background in computer science. **I learned to program because I wanted to build something cool**.
+- I don't have any educational background in computer science. **I learn to program because I wanted to build something cool**.
 - Recently found that I tend to think of myself as a **life developer**.
 - In addition to coding, I also like:
   - Sports, especially basketball and soccer.